-The Compensation Committee is comprised solely of independent directors and is responsible for determining the compensation of our CEO and other NEOs.
-The Compensation Committee receives assistance during the year from PM&P, the Compensation Committee's independent compensation advisor; and from our CEO and internal compensation staff, led by our General Counsel.
+The Committee is comprised solely of independent directors and is responsible for determining the compensation of our CEO and other NEOs.
+The Committee receives assistance from its independent compensation advisor, which was Pearl Meyer, and from our CEO (with respect to NEO compensation other than his own).